Tom Noordhoff: Ajax

+Noordhoff played youth football for VV Schoten and Stormvogels Telstar before joining Ajax' youth academy in 2007.
 On 11 May 2012, Noordhoff signed a three-year contract with Ajax, tying him down to the club until 30 June 2015.
 He made his debut for Jong Ajax in an Eerste Divisie match against Achilles '29 on 8 September 2013.
 He made a total of 15 appearances playing for the reserves team in the Dutch second division, while unable to break into the first team, his contract was not extended.

 Telstar

 On 29 April 2015 it was announced that Noordhoff would return to SC Telstar, the club he had joined Ajax from during his youth years.
 In April 2016, it was announced that his contract would not be extended.

-Late career
+Later career

 Noordhoff signed with Almere City as his contract expired with Telstar, but he made no appearances for their first team during his sole season at the club.

 On 11 April 2017, he signed with OFC Oostzaan competing in the Derde Divisie.
 There, he had ambitions of reaching the third-tier Tweede Divisie with the club.

 Noordhoff signed with FC Lisse on 9 January 2019, joining the club from June 2019.

+In November 2022, it was announced that Noordhoff would join Spakenburg at the start of the 2023–24 season.
+He was part of the team winning the Tweede Divisie in his first season the club.